leahfilkin-myob/RefactoringKata/katas/kata-coffee-machine/kata-coffee-machine.md

 You do not have to implement the drink maker.
 It is only a imaginary engine that will receive messages according to the protocol.
 Your job is to build those messages.

 ## Iterations

 This project starts simple and will grow in added features through the iterations.
+Do not read the next iteration until you have completed the current iteration (reading ahead is a no no :-)

-First iteration: Making Drinks
+1) First iteration: Making Drinks
-Second iteration: Going into business
+2) Second iteration: Going into business
-Third iteration: Extra hot
+3) Third iteration: Extra hot
-Fourth iteration: Making money
+4) Fourth iteration: Making money
-Fifth iteration: Running out
+5) Fifth iteration: Running out

 ### First iteration - Making drinks